-A rapid increase in Chinese cargo and a decline in Japanese cargo the 1990s, due to lower prices on the competing All Water route, the deterioration in the route's image due to the chaos arising from the collapse of the Soviet Union, and the tendency of Japanese companies to transfer their manufacturing hubs overseas, with efforts to check this fall in cargo volume ultimately proving unsuccessful.
+1) A rapid increase in Chinese cargo and a decline in Japanese cargo

+It was Japan that blazed a trail in TSR transit transport in the latter half of the 1970s.
+However, cargo declined in the 1990s, due to lower prices on the competing All Water route, the deterioration in the route's image due to the chaos arising from the collapse of the Soviet Union, and the tendency of Japanese companies to transfer their manufacturing hubs overseas, with efforts to check this fall in cargo volume ultimately proving unsuccessful.